Preeti Singh: Biography

 Singh belongs to an army family.
 Her father Major General Kulwant Singh retired from the Indian Army and her late mother, Sonya Kulwant Singh died due to lung cancer.
 Though she is an epileptic since birth, Singh grew with an urge to overcome her handicap someday, which she successfully did with the launch of her debut novel.
 Singh completed her schooling from La Martiniere School, Lucknow.
 She then graduated from MCM DAV College for Women, Chandigarh, with an English honours and pursued her master's degree in English literature from Punjab University, Chandigarh.
 Singh acquired a postgraduate diploma in journalism and mass communication from IGNOU, Delhi and began her career as an editor with Amity University, Noida.
 After completing her B.Ed.
 (Bachelor of Education) from Annamalai University, she began teaching in army schools all over India before joining an SEO Company as a creative content writer.
 She is now settled in Chandigarh with her family and freelances as an editor for a wide clientele, globally.

 In April 2019, Preeti Singh and her epileptic dog named Sizzler Singh were interviewed by The Tribune on how dogs can sense and warn family members just before an epileptic seizure is about to happen.

+In November 2023, she delivered a TEDx Talk at IIT Bombay, Mumbai, on epilepsy, raising awareness about the neurological disorder.
+She became the first individual from India to deliver a TEDx Talk on epilepsy.